KyleRego/KyleRego.github.io/collections/_software_development_notes/practical-object-oriented-design.markdown

 These diagrams show that the interaction between objects is a lot like the interaction between clients and servers.
 The object says to a second object: I want the return value of this method I know you respond to.
 The second object does something and then sends a message back to the first object with the return value.

-Focusing on the messages can be very revealing about what the objects have to know in order to work.
-An object knowing things about other objects is a form of coupling between the objects.
-Loosely coupled code is generally better than tightly coupled code.
+Focusing on the messages can be very revealing about what the objects know about other objects.
+Objects knowing things about other objects is a form of coupling between them.

-Ideally the object should only have to know what it wants back in order to send the right message.
-For example, an object that needs to call multiple methods of another object in a specific order for something to happen knows too much about that object.

-An object should not know anything about how other objects work internally.
-Objects may not even need to know the types of the other objects they are interacting with.
 The less that an object needs to know in order to work, the more reusable it is, and the easier it will be to test.
+Ideally, an object should only have to know what it wants back to send the right message.
+It should not know anything about what the object which can give it what it wants works internally and it may not need to know that object's type.
+An object that needs to call multiple methods of another object in a specific order for something to happen knows too much about that object.

 # Dependencies